• Home

 About This Version

-The album won two Grammy Awards: Album of the Year and Best Traditional Pop Vocal Performance.
+Tony Bennett recorded “Old Devil Moon” live on April 12, 1994, for the television program MTV Unplugged.
+The resulting album, MTV Unplugged, was released in June 1994.
+The album won two 1994 Grammy Awards: Album of the Year and Best Traditional Pop Performance.

 About Today